abhi3700/evm_stablecoin_ds/docs/wiki/implementation.md

 ## BorrowerOperations

+> Contains all the external functions like Open/Adjust/Close trove
+>
 > Here, the connected contracts are called here & its functions are used to change the respective state variables.
 >
 > NO storage variables as such except: